Skip to Main Content

 Responsible use

-• Do declare when and how you have used GenAI tools.
+• Do declare when and how you have used genAI tools.

 • Do review the publisher’s author guidelines and ensure compliance prior to submitting your manuscript.